vykuang/nba-stats-streamlit/docs/docker.md

 Some disable `venv` in docker as the container is its own isolated environment, but having a venv still serves a purpose because it can *leverage multi-stage builds to reduce image size*.

 - Build stage installs into the venv, and final stage simply copies the venv over to a smaller image

+### Flask

+`fetch` and `model` will now be deployed as a web service for the streamlit app to `curl` when necessary.

+- Instead of `ENTRYPOINT poetry run python`, it'll run the `flask` app instead
+- `fetch` will fetch the season stats based on request
+  - If a re-train is necessary, `fetch` service will subsequently `curl` the `model` service
+  - `model` responds by training and registering a new clusterer based on the newly acquired dataset
+  - Responds back to `fetch`
+- `fetch` responds back to `streamlit` once dataset is fetched, and if a new model is also requested, then only after the new model is registered, following the okay from `model`

 ## Tips and tricks